If you’re interested in the idea of commercial rabbit business or cuniculture, then we’re here to help you out.

 3. The Best Rabbits for Meat

 So you’ve decided to breed rabbits for meat.
 What breeds are you going to get?
-If you’re into it strictly for meat, then you have several options to choose from.
+If you’re into rabbit rearing strictly for meat, then you have several options to choose from.

 You’ll want a breed that is on the larger side and produces lean, muscular meat and gives birth to larger litters.